 Herb or small slender shrub, erect, branching.
 Leaves ovate, minutely serrulate.
-Panicles forking with branches in threes.
+Panicles forking with branches in 2 A 2 threes.
 Flowers small.
-Calyx-lobes 4, as long as the tube, persistent.
-Petals 4, oblong-lanceolate, acute.
-Stamens 8, unequal; anthers unlike, connective prolonged below the cells, and produced inwards at the insertion of the filament into a 2-lobed appendage.
+Calyx-lobes 4, as long as the tube, Petals 4, oblong-lanceolate, acute. persistent.
+Stamens 8. unequal; anthers unlike, connective prolonged below the cells, and produced inwards at the insertion of the filament into a 2-lobed appendage.
 Ovary free, 3-celled.
 Capsule 3-valved.
 Seeds short, shell-like, covered with large shallow pits.